-This program has been designed to provide students with necessary knowledge, skills, attitudes and training to identify marketing opportunities and to capitalize on them for the betterment of organizations, customers, and society as a whole by integrating and leading all relevant parties within and outside the organization.
+This program has been designed to provide students with necessary knowledge, skills, attitudes and training to identify marketing opportunities and to capitalise on them for the betterment of organisations, customers, and society as a whole by integrating and leading all relevant parties within and outside the organisation.

-8.2 Structure of the BBA Degree Programme
+11.2 Structure of the BBA Degree Programme

-The curriculum of the Degree Programme consists of eight (08) semesters.
-The semesters I, II, III and IV of the programme are common to all students of the Faculty irrespective of their prospective area of specialization.
+The curriculum of the Degree Programme consists of eight (08) Semesters.
+The Semesters I, II, III and IV of the programme are common to all students of the Faculty irrespective of their prospective area of specialisation.

-8.2.1 Semester I, II, III, IV of the Degree Programme
+11.2.1 Semesters I, II, III, IV of the Degree Programme

-The first four semesters lay the foundation for the following four semesters where students select their area of specialization.
-The curriculum of Semester I, II, III and IV of the programme are divided into four (04) course clusters as mentioned below:
+The first four Semesters lay the foundation for the following four Semesters where students select their area of specialisation.
+The curriculum of Semesters I, II, III and IV of the programme are divided into four (04) course clusters as mentioned below: